 Graduate Studies: Art

-This course represents the required studio meetings with the Core Faculty for all Grad Art candidates from M1 to M4.
+These courses represent the required studio meetings with the Core and adjunct faculty for all Grad Art candidates from M1 to M4.

 Masters Thesis 5-6 (AGA-601, 651)